 Statutes of limitations act as deadlines from when any court can reasonably hear your case with evidence—whether physical documents or through eyewitness statements—that are still intact and have not deteriorated over time.
 This is why contacting your personal injury lawyer immediately after the accident is a good idea, as your case needs to build up evidence as soon as possible!

-Florida’s statute of limitations for personal injury cases is limited to four years from the date of the injury.
+Florida’s statute of limitations for personal injury cases is limited to two years from the date of the injury.
 While this seems straightforward, the limitations do, in fact, have a few exceptions.
 In some rare circumstances, it can actually extend for a longer period.

 This is true if certain injuries can be directly attributed to the accident, but may not have surfaced immediately.
 This situation is usually prevalent in medical malpractice cases, where the effects of the event could only manifest later on in life.
 In this case, the statute of limitations could be extended by up to two years from the date of the discovery of the injury.